Voluntary Strike-off and Dissolution

 We apply to the registrar for your company to be struck off the register and dissolved.
 We can do this if your company is no longer required.

-Voluntary Strike Off is an option generally available of by companies which have ceased trade and have no assets or liabilities.
+Voluntary Strike Off is an option generally available by companies which have ceased trade and have no assets or liabilities.

 We are experienced in assisting with the preparation and filing of all documents relating to the Voluntary Strike Off process.